20 Types of Cars and Body Styles Explained

 coupe

-For example, the Chevy Camaro, Dodge Challenger, Infiniti Q60, and Audi A5 fit into this mold.
-Of course, some models from the sports car group spill over into the coupe segment, including cars like the Nissan Z and Toyota GR86.
+Take the Chevy Camaro, Dodge Challenger, Infiniti Q60, and Audi A5,5 for example.
+Some models from the sports car group spill over into the coupe segment, like the Nissan Z and Toyota GR86.

-The Merdedes-Benz CLA and the BMW 4 Series Gran Coupe fall into this group.
-Weirder still, Mercedes-Benz also markets the GLC Coupe, which is a crossover.
+The CLA from Merdedes-Benz and the BMW 4 Series Gran Coupe belong to this category.
+Even more bizarre, Mercedes-Benz also sells a crossover GLC Coupe.

 #3.
 SPORTS CAR.